4-H Contests

 Participants are given the questions and answers to study for the school, county, and regional competitions.
 Questions used in Clover Bowl contain content from curriculum and state standards from educational subject areas that are taught in Tennessee schools for the grade level of the team.

 Information for questions comes from the topic areas of Tennessee (Geography, History, and Government), 4-H, Family & Consumer Sciences, and Agriculture.
 School and community group competitions are generally held throughout March with the county competition being held in April.
-Winners of the county competition by grade level will then advance to represent Hamilton County at the Regional Competition in Knoxville on the campus of The University of Tennessee at Knoxville on May 16, 2024.
+Winners of the county competition by grade level advance to represent Hamilton County at the Regional Competition in Knoxville on the campus of The University of Tennessee at Knoxville in May.
 To compete on a Clover Bowl team, youth in grades 4th-8th who do not have an in-school 4-H club can contact Extension Agent Maria Sabin (msabin@tennessee.edu) or call the Extension Office (423-209-8560)